 Selecting Your Complaint Form

-If you are filing an online complaint form and would like to request a private right of action (right to sue) letter that waives this 90 day period, please indicate this in the comment section of the eform.
+If you are filing an online complaint form and would like to request a private right of action right to sue) letter allowing you to file a private lawsuit sooner than 90 days after filing your complaint, please indicate this in the comment section of the eform.

 Non-Payment of Wage Form and Workplace Complaint Form

 Most wage and hour complaints are made on the Non-Payment of Wage and Workplace Complaint Form.
 If you were not paid for your work, or if you did not receive overtime pay, the state minimum wage, earned vacation wages, your tips or a meal break, for instance, use the Non-Payment of Wage and Workplace Complaint Form.

 This eform is available in English, Portuguese, and Spanish.
 For Chinese, please call the Fair Labor Hotline at (617) 727-3465.